natemoo-re/astro-icon/.changeset/fuzzy-beers-count.md

 "astro-icon": patch
 ---

-move warning about local directory to on use
+Moves warning about local directory to the moment they are used